-The castle had been sold to the Torlonia Prince.
+The castle was sold to the Torlonia Prince.
 In the year 1848, Livio III Odescalchi managed to get the castle back to the family and today the castle still belongs to them.
-A renovation project had been ordered by Baldassarre according to the designs of Raffaello Ojetti which brought the castle back to its splendor.
+A renovation project was ordered by Baldassarre according to the designs of Raffaello Ojetti which brought the castle back to its splendor.

 The entrance to the inner castle is from the eastern tower’s base.
 There is a spiral staircase in the hall which leads to a library and study known as Sala Papalina.
 There is an irregular triangle shaped courtyard.
 The Santo Stefano church had been built in the year 1427 and had been renovated several times over the centuries.